Sourdough Artisan Bread

 Digital Scale

 Artisan bakers scale all of their recipes based on ratios and the percentage of the total flour in the recipe.
 This is called a Baker’s percentage.
 Percentages are much easier to work with using the metric system and basing recipes on 1000 grams (or 1 kg) of flour.
 Recipes can be easily scaled down or up based on these percentages.
 Do yourself a favor and grab a digital scale.
-I bought mine from Costco but this one from Amazon looks similar.

 Mixing Bowl